tmimori/How-to-connect-to-ERPNext-v5-API-with-PHP5/README.md

 - Document
   - Data unit on ERPNext.
 - DocType
   - Type of Document on ERPNext.
-Like Database Table name.
+Like a Database Table name.